zparrowhawk/coupons/README.md

 `$ npm start`

-`$npm run test` - just a couple of example tests are available
+`$ npm run test` - just a couple of example tests are available

 ## Mock APIs